Fury, The Fast and the Furyous

 Revisited for WoW 3.x (Wrath of the Lich King)

 Intro: What Kind of Warrior Shall I Be?

 Part 1.
 Arms, Lord and Ladies of the Battlefield

-Part 2 - The Fast and The Furyous
+Part 2.
+Fury, The Fast and the Furyous

-Part Three - Protection: The Rock AND The Hard Place
+Part 3.
+Protection, The Rock and the Hard Place

 You?
 You're mad, bad and dangerous.
 You're all kinds of contained wrath.
 Ya like it hard?
 Ya like it fast?
 Then maybe you're a Fury Warrior!
 But... you ask...
 Is it any good for PvE?
 What about the stigma of sucking for PvP?
 Will you ever get to raid?
 Why is that twinky gnome mage laughing at me????
 Can I eat him for that?